Power MOSFET: Applications

 The power MOSFET is the most widely used power semiconductor device in the world.
 As of 2010, the power MOSFET accounts for 53% of the power transistor market, ahead of the insulated-gate bipolar transistor (27%), RF power amplifier (11%) and bipolar junction transistor (9%).
 As of 2018, over 50 billion power MOSFETs are shipped annually.
 These include the trench power MOSFET, which sold over 100 billion units up until February 2017, and STMicroelectronics' MDmesh (superjunction MOSFET) which has sold 5 billion units as of 2019.

 Power MOSFETs are commonly used for a wide range of consumer electronics.

 RF DMOS, also known as RF power MOSFET, is a type of DMOS power transistor designed for radio-frequency (RF) applications.
 It is used in various radio and RF applications.

 Power MOSFETs are widely used in transportation technology, which include a wide range of vehicles.

-In the automotive industry, power MOSFETs are widely used in automotive electronics.
+Power MOSFETs are widely used in automotive electronics.

 Power MOSFETs (including DMOS, LDMOS and VMOS) are commonly used for a wide range of other applications.

 Basic structure

 Several structures had been explored in the 1970s, when the first commercial power MOSFETs were introduced.
 However, most of them have been abandoned (at least until recently) in favour of the Vertical Diffused MOS (VDMOS) structure (also called Double-Diffused MOS or simply DMOS) and the LDMOS (laterally diffused MOS) structure.

 The cross section of a VDMOS (see figure 1) shows the "verticality" of the device: it can be seen that the source electrode is placed over the drain, resulting in a current mainly vertical when the transistor is in the on-state.
 The "diffusion" in VDMOS refers to the manufacturing process: the P wells (see figure 1) are obtained by a diffusion process (actually a double diffusion process to get the P and N+ regions, hence the name double diffused).

 Power MOSFETs have a different structure from the lateral MOSFET: as with most power devices, their structure is vertical and not planar.
 In a planar structure, the current and breakdown voltage ratings are both functions of the channel dimensions (respectively width and length of the channel), resulting in inefficient use of the "silicon real estate".
 With a vertical structure, the voltage rating of the transistor is a function of the doping and thickness of the N epitaxial layer (see cross section), while the current rating is a function of the channel width.
 This makes it possible for the transistor to sustain both high blocking voltage and high current within a compact piece of silicon.

 LDMOS are power MOSFETs with a lateral structure.
 They are mainly used in high-end audio power amplifiers, and RF power amplifiers in wireless cellular networks, such as 2G, 3G, and 4G.
 Their advantage is a better behaviour in the saturated region (corresponding to the linear region of a bipolar junction transistor) than the vertical MOSFETs.
-Vertical MOSFETs are designed for switching applications, so they are only used in On or Off states.
+Vertical MOSFETs are designed for switching applications, so they are only used in on- or off-states.